MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver-install-windows-offline.md

 + SRO_3.3.3.0_1033.cab
 + MLM_9.1.0.0_1033.cab
-+ RServerSetup.exe
++ en_microsoft_r_server_910_for_windows_x64_10324119.zip

 Put the CAB files in the setup user's temp folder: `C:\Users\<user-name>\AppData\Local\Temp`.
-RServerSetup.exe can also be placed in the temp folder, but you could also put it in another folder like Downloads.

 ## Run RServerSetup

-If you previously installed version 9.0.1, it will be replaced with the 9.1.0 version.
+If you previously installed version 9.0.1, it will be replaced with the 9.1 version.
 An 8.x version can run side-by-side 9.x, unaffected by the new installation.

-RServerSetup.exe is a self-extracting executable.
-It's not necessary to unzip it first.
+Unzip the installation files and then run setup.

 1. Double-click **RServerSetup.exe** to start the wizard.
 2. In **Configure installation**, you will see a list of required components that Setup installs, plus two optional components.
 Be sure to select the first one if you want to install R Server.